How does it work? Through a number of topics the main aspects of our football robots are explained.

 New generation (Two wheeler)

 The goal of the RoboCup initiative is to beat the world champion football by 2050 with a team of robots.
 To achieve this goal, a number of leagues have been established.
 RobotSports plays in the Middle Size League (MSL).
 In this league two teams of 5 robots play independently (without human intervention) a match of 2 x 15 minutes.
 The robots have a diameter of max 52 cm and are max 80 cm high.
 The game, lead by a human referee, occurs on a field of max 22m x 14m and is played with a normal uniform colored football.
 The referee instructions are passed to the teams by means of a software program (Refbox).
-Every team must resend the instructions (without intervention) to the players (robots)
+Every team must resend the instructions (without human intervention) to the players (robots)

 More info: MSL home-page.

-We have 4 identical field players and a goalkeeper.
+There are 4 identical field players and a goalkeeper.
 The base of the goalkeeper is a field player, but is equipped with extra sensors (kinects - known from the Xbox) and a characteristic large rack to be able to stop the high ball.
 The players have three omni wheels that allow the robot to drive each way.

 There are various sensors on the robot, such as a camera, compass and a WIFI connection.